Disaster and Emergency Management Presidency: History

 Two consecutive major earthquakes in 1999, the 1999 İzmit earthquake and the 1999 Düzce earthquake, became a turning point in disaster management in Turkey.
 These earthquakes put pre-disaster planning and preparation on the agenda of the government and the general population of the country.

 At that time, Turkey's Disaster Management System was mainly focused on the post-disaster period, and there were no incentives or legislation to encourage risk analysis or risk reduction approaches before earthquakes occur.
 Both the academic and the technical authorities agreed that the country had a pressing need to develop pre-disaster precautions, and that would require both updated legislation and administrative restructuring.

-The AFAD was established in 2009 during the Government of Recep Tayyip Erdogan.
+The AFAD was established in 2009 during the Government of Recep Tayyip Erdoğan.
 By the Act No. 5902 dated May 29, 2009 and Establishment of Disaster and Emergency Management Presidency; General Directorate of Turkey Emergency Management under Prime Ministry, General Directorate of Civil Defence under Ministry of Interior, General Directorate of Disaster Affairs under Ministry of Public Works and Settlement were closed.
 Three institutions unified under a single independent authority with the act adopted by the Parliament and entered into force in June, 2009.
 The new institution was named Afet ve Acil Durum Yönetimi Başkanlığı (Prime Ministry Disaster and Emergency Management Presidency) or AFAD.

 After the 2017 constitutional referendum and the subsequent 2018 presidential election AFAD started to operate under the Turkish Ministry of Interior.
 In 2018, the institution was involved in the established of nine schools in the Syrian territory occupied by Turkey.
-Following the earthquake of February 2023, the AFAD was involved in rescuing the affected population.
+Following the 2023 Turkey–Syria earthquake, the AFAD was involved in rescuing the affected population.